| Real Name | Alfredo James Pacino |

 Fact Sheet

-- Al Pacino's real name is Alfredo James Pacino
+- Wondering what Al Pacino's real name is?
+Al Pacino's real name is Alfredo James Pacino

-- Al Pacino works as a(n) Actor, Director, Screenwriter, Producer
+- What does Al Pacino do?
+Al Pacino's job is being a(n) Actor, Director, Screenwriter, Producer

 - Al Pacino's birth date is 1940-4-25